PhantomPWR/pp1-weedy-gonzales/README.md

 3. How Weedy Gonzales can help them achieve the outcome (Our Job)
 4. An opportunity to take action and get in contact (Let's Go)

-Not all visitors might decide to take action only at the end of the journey, hence the Booking buttons in the Hero and Our Job sections.
+Not all visitors might decide to take action only at the end of the journey, hence the Booking buttons in each section.

 ## [View the live website in github pages](https://phantompwr.github.io/pp1-weedy-gonzales/)